Environmental Health Risks for Seniors

 Climate change may lead to higher levels of outdoor air pollutants, including ground-level ozone, particulate matter from wildfire smoke, and dust from droughts.
 These pollutants can increase the risk of heart attacks, particularly in older adults who are diabetic or obese.
 Additionally, air pollution can worsen conditions like asthma and COPD, while exposure to ground-level ozone can impair lung function.

-How Can These Risks Be Mitigated?
+How Can These Risks Be Minimized?

 How to Protect Your Loved Ones from Air Pollution